-I think the most clever, and interesting, path towards understanding the brain includes multiple animals, and leveraging the quirks each one comes with.
-Over the past couple of years, I’ve worked on establishing the tree shrew as a model of the extrastriate visual system.
+Over the past couple of years, I’ve worked on establishing the tree shrew as a model of the visual system, though I’ve also studied the visual experience of mice, cats, and ferrets.

 I’m hiring at all levels and looking for people who are excited about a team-based approach to understanding the visual system in the context of the moving body it lives in.